 The Astellas Environment, Health & Safety Guidelines provide unified standards to be upheld in our implementation of environmental and safety measures.
 These guidelines indicate the stance Astellas should aim for in the future.

 In fiscal 2016, we revised the contents of the guidelines based on the results of our initiatives to date, and added the "Supply Chain Management" section.
 The guidelines qualitatively describe our aims, and concrete numerical targets, including their deadlines, will be stipulated through short- and medium-term action plans that will be updated every fiscal year.

 |Astellas Environment, Health & Safety Guidelines|

 Environmental and Safety Management System

-Fundamental policies and action plans relating to environmental and safety matters are positioned as an important issue in CSR management, and are discussed and determined by the CSR Committee.
+Fundamental policies and action plans relating to EHS matters are positioned as an important issue in CSR management, and are discussed and determined by the CSR Committee.
+(The committee is chaired by the Chief Administrative Officer & Chief Ethics & Compliance Officer.)
 Measures for implementing these decisions in specific form are then examined by the Global EHS Sub-committee, which is a subordinate organization under the CSR Committee.
-Moreover, a director in charge of business management directly receives reports regarding risk management related to EHS, and issues any necessary instructions.
+Moreover, the CAO & CECO directly receives reports regarding risk management related to EHS, and issues any necessary instructions.
 In addition, cases such as investment in Climate Change Mitigation Measures and risk response related to EHS are discussed and decisions are made by the Executive Committee* or a meeting of the Board of Directors.

 Each business facility formulates their own action plan taking into account such factors as the status of the facility.
 The facilities conduct activities in accordance with the PDCA cycle, carrying out evaluations by company-wide EHS audits, and the results are reflected in the following fiscal year’s plans and policies.
 Through this system, Astellas’ own PDCA cycle is rotated.